forumone/gesso/source/_patterns/03-layouts/content/content.md

 ---
-el: .l-breadcrumb
+el: .l-content
-title: Breadcrumb Region
+title: Content Layout
 ---
-_Layout for Breadcrumb Region_
+_Layout for Content Region_

 ### Variables:
 * has_constrain: [boolean] True/False whether to add a constraint to block.